UmiDevSec/SolarChargeLinux/README.md

 # SolarChargeLinux
-Get realtime stats from your solar charge controller via Python for controllers that use PVChargePro app
+Get realtime stats from your Bluetooth equipped solar charge controller. \
+Should work for any controller that uses the PVChargePro app (no guarantees).

 ## QuickStart
 Steps to get this to work: